 Giving back while traveling allows you to connect on a deeper level with the planet, local communities and philanthropists aiming to improve the world in which we live.
 We may not be able to travel right now owing to the Covid-19 crisis, but once life returns to normal we all need to be kinder to each other and to travel more responsibly.
-Elite Traveler has rounded up the best resorts and lodges around the globe that allow guests to actively participate in and support programs that do good.
+Elite Traveler has rounded up the best hotels and lodges around the globe that allow guests to actively participate in and charitable programs that do good.

 Located just two hours outside of Cape Town, the eco-friendly Grootbos helps protect more than 6,000 acres of one of the world’s six floral kingdoms (regions recognized for their diverse plant species), the Cape Floral Region in the Fynbos Biome.
 Situated among colorful rolling hills filled with exquisite flora, the enchanting Grootbos property seamlessly blends into the landscape and has a beautiful modern design.